 - Keep aside to cool, using your fingers to separate the strands.

 - Next make the syrup by boiling the sugar and water till it reaches one-string consistency.
-Add the saffron, and keep aside atop a warm stove.
+Add the saffron, and cardamom pods and keep aside atop a warm stove.

-- Make the batter by whisking the wheat flour with milk powder, and add milk little by little, whilst whisking the batter.
+- Make the batter by whisking the wheat flour with milk powder, and add the saffron-infused milk little by little, whilst whisking the batter.

 - Add the grated khoya and whisk until a smooth, lump-free and thick pudding-like batter is formed.